thangarajvisolve/Sample/README.markdown

 -------------
   OpenSplice DDS is one of several open source implementation of the OMG Data Distribution Service for Real-Time Systems (DDS) standard.

+* OpenJDK is pre-requisite for OpenSpliceDDS.
+Install latest version of OpenJDK.

 * Download the OpenSplice  version of `OpenSpliceDDSV5.4.1-x86_64.linux2.6-gcc412-gnuc25-HDE.tar.gz` from the following link.[Click Here to Download](http://www.prismtech.com/opensplice/opensplice-dds-community/software-downloads)

 * Extract the downloaded tar file with following command, after extracted the tar file you could find the HDE folder and configure the release.com with installation directory.

-* Install the Openjdk latest version

       	$ tar xf OpenSpliceDDSV5.4.1-x86_64.linux2.6-gcc412-gnuc25-HDE.tar.gz

+* Use the given commands to setup the environment and start DDS service

       	$ source release.com

       	$ ospl start

-* Use the above commands to source the path and to start  OpenSplice.

 BOOST LIBRARY
 ------------

-Boost libraries are intended to be widely useful, and usable across a broad spectrum of applications.
+Boost libraries are intended to be widely used, and usable across a broad spectrum of applications.

 * Download the recent version of boost library  [click here to download](http://www.boost.org/users/download/)

 * Extract the boost.library tar file

       	$ tar -xvf boost-x.x.x.gz